h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 See **Deeper Dive and Resources** at the end of this task for more information about Enabling Data Connectors.

-Once the data has been loaded to DAI, DAI performs Automatic Visualizations of the data and outputs the available graphs for the dataset that is being used.
+Once the data has been loaded to Driverless AI, Driverless AI performs Automatic Visualizations of the data and outputs the available graphs for the dataset that is being used.
 This allows you to have a better understanding of your data.

-The data is then sent through DAI’s Automatic Model Optimization.
+The data is then sent through Driverless AI’s Automatic Model Optimization.
 The Automatic Model Optimization is a generic algorithm that learns over time what is working and what is not to make the best model for your data.
 This includes model recipes, advanced feature engineering, algorithms ( such as Xgboost,TensorFlow, LightGBM) and model tuning.

-After the model has been finalized, DAI then auto-generates model documentation that provides an explanation of everything that happened in the experiment and how the model generated makes decisions.
+After the model has been finalized, Driverless AI then auto-generates model documentation that provides an explanation of everything that happened in the experiment and how the model generated makes decisions.
 Additionally, there is Machine Learning Interpretability of the models generated to explain modeling results in a human-readable format.
-Once experiments have been completed DAI automatically generates both Python and Java scoring pipelines so that the model is ready to go for production.
+Once experiments have been completed Driverless AI automatically generates both Python and Java scoring pipelines so that the model is ready to go for production.

 ### BYOR

 **Bring Your Own Recipe** (BYOR) is part of the Automatic Model Optimization process.
 It is here, that Data scientists through their subject matter expertise and domain knowledge that they get to augment the Automatic Model Optimization by creating and uploading their own transformations, scorers and algorithms.
-DAI allows the uploaded scorer, algorithm and transformations to compete with the existing DAI recipes and allows the best recipe to be used.
+Driverless AI allows the uploaded scorer, algorithm and transformations to compete with the existing Driverless AI recipes and allows the best recipe to be used.

 ![dai-byor-how-it-works-w-recipes](assets/dai-byor-how-it-works-w-recipes.jpg)